- November 2012 – Asphalt Laying

 16th May 2020

-Our earth mover was back to finish breaking up and excavating the worn section of concreted track south of the scissors crossover, with the old rails removed for possible reuse elsewhere; likely as tie bars on the replacement track as this is a common outcome to worn rails at the museum.
+Our earth mover was back to finish breaking up and excavating the worn section of concreted track south of the scissors crossover, with the old rails removed for possible reuse elsewhere.

 Some of the spoil has been reused in other areas to 'tidy up' (fill holes and dips) sections of land alongside the South Hill track.
 Most has been stockpiled for future use near the South Shed.